Delmar Smith & Cap Mentzer

 Our Founders

 The Roxy Ann Gem & Mineral Society has grown as well.
-With hundreds of members, the society is a well-spring of knowledge and expertise in local and regional geology, mineralogy and lapidary.
+With several hundred members, the society is a well-spring of knowledge and expertise in local and regional geology, mineralogy and lapidary.

 We’ll always be grateful to THE FOUNDING MEMBERS OF THE ROXY ANN GEM & MINERAL SOCIETY